 The critically endangered ʻākohekohe is easily recognized by its destinct tuft of white feathers just above the beak.
 Body plumage is overall dark with light orange around the eyes, and darker orange on the neck.
 Like other Hawaiian forest birds, ʻākohekohe feeds primarily on nectar from the ʻōhiʻa tree and can be seen flitting along ...

 Males of the Hawaiʻi ʻākepa are unmistakable with their entire body colored blaze orange.
 Females are a drab yellow/green.
-This small endemic bird also has a slightly crossed bill that it uses to pry open ʻōhiʻa leaf buds for insect to eat.
+This small endemic bird has a slightly crossed bill that it uses to pry open ʻōhiʻa leaf buds to find insects to eat.
 Restricted to higher wet forests of Hawaiʻi Island, this is the only native ...

 The ʻalawī is an endangered insect eater endemic to high-elevation forests on Hawaiʻi Island.
 It may look similar to ʻamakihi, with its greenish-yellowish-grey body and 5-inch length, but has a straighter and more pointed bill to probe through bark, a behavior that led to its English name of Hawaiʻi creeper. ʻAlawī also have a more ...